janeligio/ctci/IX. Interview Questions/IX-Interview_Questions-4.md

 ```

 ### 4.2 Minimal Tree
-- Given a sorted (increasing order) array with unique integer elements, write an algorithm to create a binary search tree with minimal height
+> Given a sorted (increasing order) array with unique integer elements, write an algorithm to create a binary search tree with minimal height.

 Algorithm: This is a pre-order traversal of the tree except we have to traverse it with an array.

-Middle of two indices x,y of an array = ceil( (y-x)/2)
+Middle of two indices x,y of an array = `ceil((y-x)/2)`

 ```
 minTree(list) {